 Allowing each side just 20 overs to score as many runs as possible, the emphasis is on big-hitting batsmen, rather than long-winded, carefully planned innings strategies.
 Naturally, the team with the highest score wins the game, and the limited overs on offer mean that frenetic games with plenty of flying fours and sixes are generally the norm.

 Getting families and youngsters fit playing Twenty20

 Twenty20 is designed to attract a new audience to the sport.
-It is also seen as a way of getting women and youngsters interested in the sport.
-Faster innings obviously lead to quicker play and clear-cut results, banishing the notion of five-day Test matches which still end up a draw.
+Faster innings obviously leads to quicker play and clear-cut results, banishing the notion of five-day Test matches which still end up a draw.

 Most importantly, it’s getting children and families interested in playing cricket again.
 Those daunted by the confusions of complex innings strategies or being caught out for a golden duck now only need subscribe to one simple tactic: hit the ball as high, far and hard as possible.